Maoritomella densecostulata

-Maoritomella densecostulata is a species of sea snail, a marine gastropod mollusk in the family Borsoniidae., first described by R.N.
+Maoritomella densecostulata is a species of sea snail, a marine gastropod mollusk in the family Borsoniidae, first described by R.N.
 Kilburn in 1986.

 Description

-The height of the shell attains 4.6 mm, its width 2 mm.
+The height of the shell attains 4.6 mm, its width is 2 mm.
+It is light orange-yellow to brownish orange, maintained from its Protoconch stage.

 It exhibits a fusiform-biconical shape, typical of the genus, with pronounced axial ribs and spiral lirae that create a cancellate (latticed) sculpture.
+Their protoconchs are 0.65 to 0.68 mm wide and 0.53 to 0.58 mm tall.